-The challenge for L&D professionals is how to ensure that today's workforce gets the information it needs - without drowning in irrelevancy or in information overload.
+The challenge for L&D professionals in Hong Kong's hospitality industry is how to ensure that today's workforce gets the information it needs - without drowning in irrelevancy or in information overload.

-Scientists estimate we are now exposed to the equivalent of 100,000 words a day.
-That's five times greater than 30 years ago.
-And at 8.25 seconds, our attention spans have never been shorter.
+Scientists estimate we are now exposed to the equivalent of 100,000 words a day.10 That's five times greater than 30 years ago.

+And at 8.25 seconds, our attention spans have never been shorter.11